This post may contain affiliate links. Please read our disclosure policy.

-This is more than a stew – it’s an experience and it tastes better than I can describe.
+This is more than a stew – it’s an experience, and it tastes better than I can describe.
 It’s one of those dishes that needs little introduction and no other companion besides a simple bread item to sop up all the awesome flavor in the bottom of the bowl.

-If you’d like to try my more western versions, I hope you’ll try my American goulash (all-time favorite reader recipes!) and it’s chunky western cousin, beef goulash!
-I promise, soups, stews, and goulash are my love language and you’ll love them all. ♥
+If you’d like to try my more western versions, I hope you’ll try my American goulash (all-time favorite reader recipes!) and its chunky western cousin, beef goulash!
+I promise, soups, stews, and goulash are my love language, and you’ll love them all. ♥

 What I Love About German Goulash Recipe